saulotarsobc/video-transcript/readme.md

 ## Help

--How to install and use Whisper offline (no internet required) [#1463](https://github.com/openai/whisper/discussions/1463)
+- How to install and use Whisper offline (no internet required) [#1463](https://github.com/openai/whisper/discussions/1463)